 As for cleaning them after a muddy walk, we recommend the following:

-Wash them well, preferably with a good dog shampoo - wet your dog's paws, lather with shampoo and rinse.
+Wash them well with lukewarm water.
+If you need to use a shampoo then choose a good pH balanced dog shampoo - wet your dog's paws, lather with shampoo and rinse.
 Dedicated paw cleaners are pretty good too.

 Use wipes.
 We recommend unscented, natural and dog-friendly ones.